 Entrée's auditor is Davidson & Company LLP, Chartered Professional Accountants, in Vancouver, British Columbia.
-The Company's audited consolidated financial statements as at and for the years ended December 31, 2020 and 2019 have been filed under National Instrument 51-102 - Continuous Disclosure Obligations in reliance on the report of Davidson & Company, independent registered chartered professional accountants, given on their authority as experts in auditing and accounting.
+The Company's audited consolidated financial statements as at and for the years ended December 31, 2021, 2020 and 2019 have been filed under National Instrument 51-102 - Continuous Disclosure Obligations in reliance on the report of Davidson & Company, independent registered chartered professional accountants, given on their authority as experts in auditing and accounting.
 Davidson & Company LLP have confirmed they are independent of the Company in accordance with the rules of professional conduct of the Chartered Professional Accountants of British Columbia.

-Wood Canada Limited (formerly Amec Foster Wheeler Americas Limited) prepared the 2018 Technical Report, which forms the basis of the scientific and technical disclosure regarding the Entrée/Oyu Tolgoi JV Project, a copy of which is available on SEDAR at www.sedar.com.
+Wood Canada Limited prepared the 2021 Technical Report, which forms the basis of the scientific and technical disclosure regarding the Entrée/Oyu Tolgoi JV Project, a copy of which is available on SEDAR at www.sedar.com.
 To the knowledge of the Company, Wood and its designated professionals as a group have a registered or beneficial interest, direct or indirect, in less than one percent of the outstanding Common Shares.

 Robert Cinits, P. Geo, formerly Vice President, Corporate Development of the Company and currently a consultant to Entrée, approved the technical information in this AIF and the Company's news releases and other disclosure documents.
-Mr. Cinits has a registered or beneficial interest, direct or indirect, in 400,581 Common Shares, 24,390 Warrants and incentive stock options to purchase 425,000 Common Shares of the Company.
+Mr. Cinits has a registered or beneficial interest, direct or indirect, in 496,207 Common Shares and incentive stock options to purchase 232,000 Common Shares of the Company.